islamdidarmd/rootchecker/README.md

 # rootchecker
-A class to verify if the device is rooted of not
+A class to verify if the device is rooted or not